 6. Use Clear Onboarding Metrics to Measure Your Onboarding Success

 Finally, it would be best if you put clear metrics in place to determine learner progress.
 This is especially important with remote onboarding, where you can't physically confirm how successful the learning modules are.
 The metrics also help learners understand what you expect of them and enable you to monitor their performance.
+Also, leverage onboarding tools like Walkme and Walkme alternatives to make the process smooth.

 Key Mistakes You Should Avoid When Onboarding Remote Employees